rwblokzijl/Msc-thesis-EuroToken/thesis.md

 technologies are Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper].
 We will refer to these as single blockchain networks.
-Both of these networks maintain a single ledger of transactions structured in a blockchaing, which gives transactions a total ordering.
+Both of these networks maintain a single ledger of transactions structured in a blockchain, which gives transactions a total ordering.

 Blockchain bases DLTs group all transactions into blocks, which are in turn organised in a linked list where every block refers to the block before it.